 Come join in the fun at the 7th annual event “Bringin the Blues to Blue Ridge.
 The event will be hosted by Willow Creek Falls and will take place on Saturday, February 24, 2018 from 5 to 9 pm at the Willow Creek Falls Vineyard.
 This music event, which will benefit “Snack in a Backpack,” will have great food, music, an auction and door prizes.
 Tickets for the event can be purchased at three different locations and are $50.00 for advanced purchase and include: appetizers, dinner, dessert and nonalcoholic drinks.

 There are plenty more festivals to seek out for the coming months, this is just a few to get you started.
 For more information on fairs and festivals, head over to www.exploregeorgia.org. and while you’re planning your next trip, why not stay a few extra days in one of our amazing cabins.
-Here are a couple for you to look at and if you like what you see head over to www.blueskycabinrentals.com for more.
+Head over to www.blueskycabinrentals.com for more.